-Seung Kyum is a licensed landscape architect and LEED accredited professional, currently in the Doctor of Design program at Harvard University Graduate School of Design.
+Seung Kyum is a teaching fellow at Harvard University and a John R. Meyer Dissertation Fellow at Joint Center for Housing Studies.
 His current research examines the economic impact of climate change adaptation measures on the real estate markets in coastal cities.

 Seung Kyum holds a Master degree in Design Studies, Risk and Resilience concentration, from Harvard University.
 Before his post-professional degree, he practiced in various fields from planning and design to policy and administration, in private and public sectors both in the United States and South Korea.